FreeFlarum/freeflarum.com/docs/index.md

 Should you make a voluntary [donation](https://www.freeflarum.com/donate), we say "thank you!", will name our first born after you and will remove the FreeFlarum footer link on your forum.
 The amount of the donation is entirely up to you: how much is FreeFlarum worth to you?
 Please send your forum name (the part before .freeflarum.com) in the donation message.
 NB.
 Please note that if you donate less than $5, Paypal will take nearly all of it as "transaction fees".

-## I got an error: "Error booting Flarum: Return value of Flarum"
+## I got error: "Error booting Flarum: Return value of Flarum"

 This happens incidentally when new extensions are added to the FreeFlarum forum.
 It will resolve quickly within a few minutes.

+## I get an error when signing up or replying to an existing post

+This is most likely caused by the wrong mail settings.
+You should reset these to their defaults, which you [can find here](/docs/howto/configure-mail/).
+Notably, do not use the mail driver **mail** which will crash your forum, but use **smtp** instead.

 ## Can I import users from another forum?